EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/index.md

 head(gorilla_clean)
 ```

-You may also want to save the cleaned data for future use
+You may also want to save the cleaned data for future use.
 ```r
 # Optional
 write.csv(gorilla_clean, "data/gorilla_clean.csv")